Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Results and discussion

 Fig.~\ref{fig2suspended} shows the electron densities with a fixed hole in the moiré cell near the high-symmetry stacking regions, without hBN screening.
 Peak I$^\prime$ shows the largest electron density when the hole is at the AA region.
 However, contributions from the $\mathrm{B^{Se/W}}$ regions are non-negligible.
 Peak I$^\prime$ is not as strongly trapped as Peak I. Overall, peaks I$^\prime$ and II$^\prime$ exhibit features qualitatively similar to those of peaks I and II.
-In contrast, Peak III$^\prime$ exhibits qualitatively distinct behavior compared to the peak III exciton wavefunction.
-It does not exhibit strong charge-transfer character and has significant contributions from $\mathrm{B^{W/S}}$ regions.
+In contrast, Peak III$^\prime$ exhibits qualitatively distinct behavior from the Peak III exciton wavefunction, showing no charge-transfer character and significant contributions from $\mathrm{B^{W/S}}$ regions.
+In this context, peak III from previous GW-BSE is best compared to peak $IV^\prime$ in our results (see SI, Sec.~XX).
+Our calculations clearly show that the inclusion of substrate screening \textit{qualitatively} modifies the characteristics of intralayer excitons in WS$_2$/WSe$_2$.